 Use Priceline Coupon Codes to Make it a Budget-Friendly Trip:

 We scrounged up some resources you can use to save on your trip.
 It involves some travel tips that we’ve found helped us on our previous vacations, and also involves a Priceline promo code that we found on CouponFeed.org.
-It’ll save you on hotels and flights, so that can save you 10%-20% right there.
+It’ll get you discounts on hotel bookings and flights, so that can save you 10%-20% right there.

 Iwaso’s Eraser Museum: